it3xl/git-repo-sync/README.md

 What if you both commit at the same time.<br/>
 The **git-repo-sync** will decide who wins and who loses in this conflict.<br/>
 Let's say if you run **git-repo-sync** once in 2 minutes.<br/>
-Then update your local Git-repository ater 2 minutes and check your last commit.<br/>
+Then update your local Git-repository after 2 minutes and check your last commit.<br/>
 The losing commit will be deleted from both your remote repositories and will only remain in your local repository.<br/>
 Nothing wrong with it.
-Just repeat your commite above the winning commit of your teammate.<br/>
+Just repeat your commit above the winning commit of your teammate.<br/>
 *This is a quite rare situation in the Agile World and more related to the Waterfall development, but you have to know.*

 ### Linux